jessecomeau87/Boot/README.md

 - Main will be put in main.file_extension.

 - If you want to add a file, put your initials, example_initials.file_extension.

+- Most files will be in .asm, and compiled and linked to an .o, and .bin files.

+- Remember, a computer only understands machine, 1s and 0s.

+- I have a Discord Server where we can discuss.
+Ilios Selene's Reactor.

+- They're not many, but for the sake of (what's the word?), I put my personal thoughts inside () in the README.md file.

 Nice Project!